 While acting as a Graduate Research Assistant or a Teaching Assistant, a student’s stipend is processed through the payroll system.
-The student is paid semi-monthly a fixed amount based on the annual stipend rate.
+A student must be registered to receive a stipend check.
+Also, in accordance with federal regulations, in order to be paid as a GRA or TA, a graduate students must fill out an I-9 form.
+This form is necessary for a student to receive a stipend.
+A GRA/TA is paid semi-monthly a fixed amount based on the annual stipend rate.
 Timecards are not required or collected.
 Taxes are withheld from the student check; the amount will vary depending on how the student fills out the W-4 (withholding) form.
 The W-4 form can be changed anytime during the year through the Workday system.
 The student will receive a W-2 (Wage and Tax Statement) from the university at the address listed on your paycheck or on-line, depending on your preference.
 You are strongly encouraged to use direct deposit; forms can be obtained from http://www.dfa.cornell.edu/payrollservices/services/directdeposit.cfm.
-Checks are mailed to student’s local address of record.
+Physical checks are mailed to student’s local address of record.
 The first check should be available on August 31.
-Students must be registered and have a completed I-9 form to receive a check.

 A student on a fellowship (either university fellowship or supported by a departmental fellowship i.e. the BCMB and Genetics training grant support is considered a fellowship payment) is paid once per semester through the Bursar system.
 This check is issued at the beginning of each semester of study (August; January; June).
 Most stipend checks should be available at the Bursar’s Office in Day Hall after registration and are released to registered Cornell students presenting a valid Cornell ID.
 Taxes are not withheld from fellowship checks and you are responsible for paying estimated taxes on your taxable income.
 You are strongly encouraged to sign up for direct deposit.
 Forms can be obtained at https://www.dfa.cornell.edu/tools-library/forms/student-refund-direct-deposit-form-nelnet.